top of page

 Introduction

-The World Health Organization considers considers antibiotic resistance to be one of the most pressing threats to global health.
+The World Health Organization considers antibiotic resistance to be one of the most pressing threats to global health.
 Antibiotic resistance (AR) is the process in which bacteria develop the ability to evade the drugs designed to kill them.
 While resistance is a natural phenomenon, the widespread overuse of antibiotics in medicine and agriculture has exacerbated the issue.
 Although modern medicine has made advancements to address AR, bacteria can act quickly and have evolved to evade our best defenses.
 Resistant strainsof bacteria spread globally and can pass their resistance to other microbes.
 Without swift intervention, it is predicted that by 2050, AR could cause 10 million deaths globally each year.

 Implications of Antibiotic Resistance